-110 Medical Terminology 2 Credit Hours 2 Billable Contact Hours
+110 Medical Terminology 2

-Prerequisite: RDG 090 and ENGL 090 or qualifying score on accepted placement tests
+Prerequisite: ENGL 090 and RDG 090 or qualifying score on accepted placement tests

 The purpose of this course, designed primarily for health and business students, is to provide basic medical terminology information including Greek and Latin derivations, prefixes, suffixes, root words and combining forms.
 It provides practice in building and defining medical terms and emphasizes correct spelling and pronunciation of medical words.
-Basic anatomy and physiology of systems is reviewed with an emphasis on disease conditions and diagnostic tests.
+Basic anatomy and physiology of systems are reviewed with an emphasis on disease conditions and diagnostic tests.